 Dataset pre-processing

 We used only the heartbeat intervals as input to our system.
-Heartbeat interval were extracted using PhysioZoo9.
-Heartbeat interval segments extracted from the ECG recordings using peak detector named "jqrs" implemented in PhysioZoo.
+Heartbeat interval were extracted using PhysioZoo13.
+Heartbeat interval segments extracted from the ECG recordings using peak detector named "wjqrs" implemented in PhysioZoo.
 The heartbeat windows were non-overlapping.

 We have excluded the first 2 min of the “drug” segments to avoid transients.
-We used the ranged based filtering from PhysioZoo9.
+We used the ranged based filtering from PhysioZoo13.
 The filter range was defined as 0.05–0.24 s, corresponding to specific heart rate ranges of 250–1,200 bpm.